theiagen/public_health_bioinformatics/docs/workflows/genomic_characterization/theiaprok.md

     ??? task "`Abricate`: Vibrio characterization"

-        The `Abricate` Vibrio characterization task detects sequences for *Vibrio* spp characterization using genome assemblies and the abricate "vibrio" database.
+        The `Abricate` Vibrio characterization task detects sequences for *Vibrio* spp. characterization using genome assemblies and the abricate "vibrio" database.
 The sequences included in the database are as follows:

         | Sequence name | Sequence role | Purpose in database |
         | --- | --- | --- |